 Step 3.
 Maintain Your Medical Assistant Qualifications

-- A CMA credential is valid for 60 months, and to renew this you can either retake the CMA Exam or earn 60 re-certification points.
-At least half of these should be from AAMA-approved continuing education courses.
+- You’ll need to renew the CMA credential every 5 years by either retaking the CMA Exam or earning 60 re-certification points, of which at least half should be from AAMA-approved continuing education courses.

-- To renew the NRCMA credential you must hold a valid and current CPR card and finish at least two Class A Continuing Education Units (CEUs) each year.
-You also need to maintain a n annual membership with the NAHP.
-During your first year of holding the NRCMA credential you are exempt from completing these requirements.
+- To renew the NRCMA credential, you’ll need to maintain a valid CPR card and finish at least two Class A Continuing Education Units (CEUs) each year.
+You’ll also need to maintain an annual membership with the NAHP.